 - For the Electives, students must select one course from the list of approved courses in each of the following three categories: Arts and Humanities (AH); Social Science: Societies and Institutions over Time (SIT); Social Science: Scientific Study of Human Behavior (SSHB). - The Mathematics (QL) and Laboratory Science (SCI) Electives must be selected from the list of approved General Education courses in each of those categories.
 Refer to list below for exclusions. - One course should be designated as Diversity (D). - One General Education Elective must be taken in a Writing Intensive (WI) section.
 In addition, students must select a second Writing Intensive (WI) course. - In addition to satisfying the above requirements, the 18 credits of unspecified electives should be selected from those in the groupings below, or from those allowable in the Liberal Arts program, or from the list of courses which are applicable to A.A. and A.S. degrees.
-Within this, students should select courses which will transfer to the baccalaureate institution of their choice.

-• A student who has completed the entire 15-credit Library Technical Assistant specialized diploma may apply these 15 credits to the General Studies degree as free electives.
+Within this, students should select courses which will transfer to the baccalaureate institution of their choice. - A student who has completed the entire 15-credit Library Technical Assistant specialized diploma may apply these 15 credits to the General Studies degree as free electives.

-Communications Electives (3 credits)

-These courses enhance communication skills and offer students the opportunity to pursue an interest in the arts as communication.

-Course Code Course Title Credits

-ARTA 107 Drawing I 3

-ARTA 124 Drawing II 3

-ARTA 158 Painting I 3

-ARTA 226 Painting II 3

-ARTA 161 Ceramics 3

-ARTA 162 Sculpture 3

-CMTH 104 Mass Media and Society 3

-CMTH 105 Public Speaking (AH) 3

-CMTH 111 Acting I (AH) 3

-CMTH 115 Technical Theatre 3

-CMTH 120 Radio Production 3

-CMTH 126 The Communication Arts (AH) 3

-CMTH 170 Television Production 3

-CMTH 206 Directing (AH) 3

-CMTH 212 Acting II (AH) 3

-CMTH 215 Intercultural Communication (D) 3

-CMTH 225 Scriptwriting 3

-ENGL 253 Creative Writing (AH) 3

-JOUR 103 Newswriting 3

-JOUR 201 Feature Writing 3

-MDLA 102/112/122 Elementary French I/ II or Intermediate French I (AH)(D) 3

-MDLA 103/113/123/133 Elementary Spanish I/ II or Intermediate Spanish I/II (AH)(D) 3
+Electives (3 credits) Course Code Course Title Credits These courses enhance communication skills and offer students the opportunity to pursue an interest in the arts as communication.
+ACCT 101 Accounting I 3 Tuic arts as BUSA 101 Introduction to Business 3 Course Code Course Title Credits BUSA 131 Principles of 3 ARTA 107 Drawing I 3 DOSA 131 Marketing 3 ARTA 124 Drawing II 3 ECON 201 Macroeconomics 3 ARTA 158 Painting I 3 (SSHB) ARTA 226 Painting II 3 ECON 251G Microeconomics (WI) 3 ARTA 161 Ceramics 3 CISC 101 Introduction to 3 ARTA 162 Sculpture 3 Computers (C) CMTH 104 Mass Media and Society 3 CISC 104 Microcomputer Applications (C) 4 CMTH 105 Public Speaking (AH) 3 CISC 106 Introduction to Computing with Alice 3 CMTH 111 Acting I (AH) 3 (C) CMTH 115 Technical Theatre 3 CISC 115 Computer Science I 4 CMTH 126 The Communication Arts (AH)(D) 3 + 3 credits must be a (C) CISC course.
+CMTH 206 Directing (AH) 3 CMTH 212 Acting II (AH) 3 tural Studies Electives (1 n students about society an , CMTH 214 Interpersonal Communication 3 past and present.
+The ey will help the student to perspective and to make in olace CMTH 215 Intercultural Communication (D) 3 choices about the co- credit social science/ nduct of their lives.
+In fulficultural studies elective rec lling the 15 uirement, 1 СМТН 220 Introduction to Film 3 group below. ts may be earned from a ny one CMTH 225G Scriptwriting (WI) 3 Social and CMTH 230G Introduction to Communication 3 Behavioral Understandings Theory Course Code Course Title Credits CMTH231 Small Group Communication 3 PHIL 111 On Death and Dying (AH)(D 3 ENGL 253 Creative Writing (AH) 3 PHIL 202 Ethics and Moral 3